WHAT IS GRAPHIC DESIGN?

 Graphic design, also known as communication design, is the art and practice of planning and projecting ideas and experiences with visual and textual content.
-The form it takes can be physical or virtual and can include images, words, or graphics.
+The form of the communication can be physical or virtual, and may include images, words, or graphic forms.
 The experience can take place in an instant or over a long period of time.
-The work can happen at any scale, from the design of a single postage stamp to a national postal signage system.
-It can be intended for a small number of people, such as a one-off or limited-edition book or exhibition design, or can be seen by millions, as with the interlinked digital and physical content of an international news organization.
+The work can happen at any scale, from the design of a single postage stamp to a national postal signage system, or from a company’s digital avatar to the sprawling and interlinked digital and physical content of an international newspaper.
 It can also be for any purpose, whether commercial, educational, cultural, or political.